MoscaDotTo/Winapp2/README.md

 | [Winapp2ool](https://github.com/MoscaDotTo/Winapp2/raw/master/winapp2ool/bin/Release/winapp2ool.exe)                             | A robust tool that allows you to manage Winapp2.ini for your system, including automatic downloading and trimming.
 This tool has its own ReadMe [here](https://github.com/MoscaDotTo/Winapp2/tree/master/winapp2ool).
 | [Winapp2.ini](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Non-CCleaner/Winapp2.ini)                              | This is the base winapp2.ini file, it has no content removed or changed, and includes rules which may overlap or conflict with CCleaner/BleachBit rules.
 | [CCleaner Winapp2.ini](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Winapp2.ini)                                  | The CCleaner flavor of winapp2.ini, designed to reduce overlap with CCleaner rules and better integrate with its UI.
+| [CCleaner 7 Winapp2.ini](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Non-CCleaner/CCleaner7/Winapp2.ini)         | The CCleaner 7 flavor of winapp2.ini, converted to the entry format CCleaner 7 requires.
+This file is not installed by hand; winapp2ool downloads it for you and patches it into `ccleaner.ini`.
+See [CCleaner 7](#ccleaner-7).
 | [BleachBit Winapp2.ini](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Non-CCleaner/BleachBit/Winapp2.ini)          | The BleachBit flavor of winapp2.ini, designed to remove unsupported rules and pass the sanity checker.
 | [System Ninja winapp2.rules](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Non-CCleaner/SystemNinja/Winapp2.rules) | The System Ninja flavor of winapp2.ini, designed to replace unsupported rules with ones compatible with System Ninja.
 | [Tron winapp2.ini](https://raw.githubusercontent.com/MoscaDotTo/Winapp2/master/Non-CCleaner/Tron/Winapp2.ini)                    | The Tron flavor of winapp2.ini, designed to capture the downstream changes made by Tron to the CCleaner flavor.